JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 ### Alan Smith's ex-girlfriend's statement

-- Detectives contacted Rachel Amrine, who advised she is an ex-girlfriend of Alan Smith.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detectives contacted Rachel Amrine, who advised she is an ex-girlfriend of Alan Smith.</span>
-- Amrine advised that Alan end her had a 2-3 month dating relationship during the fall of 2012.
+- <span style="background:rgba(240, 200, 0, 0.2)">Amrine advised that Alan end her had a 2-3 month dating relationship during the fall of 2012.</span>
-- She advised that Alan told her he was divorced and-was currently going through a nasty, bitter custody battle with Susann.
+- <span style="background:rgba(240, 200, 0, 0.2)">She advised that Alan told her he was divorced and-was currently going through a nasty, bitter custody battle with Susann.</span>
 - Amrine said Alan was angry with Susann and In October, 2012 he had asked Amrine how someone could make somebody disappear without anyone knowing.
 - A few days later Alan called Amrine and was "ranting and ranting!
 She described Alan as, "really angry, really angry".
 - Alan told her, "I just want her to be done with"
 - Alan asked her if there was any way he could just get rid of her and nobody would know.
-- Another time as they were in bed, Amrine said Alan was really anxious, so to lighten up the situation she jokingly mentioned that he could use potassium chloride into the rectum to kill someone and it would be difficult to detect.
+- Another time <span style="background:rgba(240, 200, 0, 0.2)">as they were in bed, Amrine said Alan was really anxious, so to lighten up the situation she jokingly mentioned that he could use potassium chloride into the rectum to kill someone and it would be difficult to detect.</span>
-- She said Alan stopped and looked at her for a really long time and she felt he was thinking about it.
+- <span style="background:rgba(240, 200, 0, 0.2)">She said Alan stopped and looked at her for a really long time and she felt he was thinking about it.</span>
-- Amrine said she realized this was not something she should have told Alan.
+- <span style="background:rgba(240, 200, 0, 0.2)">Amrine said she realized this was not something she should have told Alan.</span>
-- Amrine ended the relationship just before Thanksgiving 2012.
+- <span style="background:rgba(240, 200, 0, 0.2)">Amrine ended the relationship just before Thanksgiving 2012. </span>
-- Around Christmas, Alan re.contacted Amrine trying to start the relationship again.
+- <span style="background:rgba(240, 200, 0, 0.2)">Around Christmas, Alan re.contacted Amrine trying to start the relationship again.</span>
-- After Detectives contacted Amrine by phone on 2/12/2013, and set an appointment to come to her residence, Amrine sent Alan a text.
+- <span style="background:rgba(240, 200, 0, 0.2)">After Detectives contacted Amrine by phone on 2/12/2013, and set an appointment to come to her residence, Amrine sent Alan a text. </span>
-- Alan replied back to her by text stating that he was in a meeting.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan replied back to her by text stating that he was in a meeting.</span>

 ### Crime Scene

 - The initial warrant to search Susann's residence was obtained reference Snohomish County Southwest District Court No.SW2013·36.
 - The residence was processed by the Washington State Crime Scene Response Team (CSRT).
-- The CSRT members examined the noted axe and eliminated it as being involved in the crime because it did not test positive for blood, the material found near the axe was determined to be small pieces of wood and the axe had a large amount of dust on it indicating it had not been moved for some time.
+- <span style="background:rgba(240, 200, 0, 0.2)">The CSRT members examined the noted axe and eliminated it as being involved in the crime because it did not test positive for blood, the material found near the axe was determined to be small pieces of wood and the axe had a large amount of dust on it indicating it had not been moved for some time.</span>

-- The WSP CSRT members continued their processing and a single droplet of blood was identified at the front entry way inside the residence.
-Sergeant Dan Christman stated the following regarding his professional opinion of this droplet of blood:
+- <span style="background:rgba(240, 200, 0, 0.2)">The WSP CSRT members continued their processing and a single droplet of blood was identified at the front entry way inside the residence.
+Sergeant Dan Christman stated the following regarding his professional opinion of this droplet of blood:</span>

 >[!quote]
 > _Although it is possible this one bloodstain was created when_ wet _blood dropped off of blood-soaked items (clothing or weapons) being carried out of the scene by the suspect It is equally possible that the bloodstain was created when blood dripped from a fresh wound the suspect sustained during the incident.
 It should be noted that in the area where this single bloodstain was located, there are no other similar bloodstains present.
 Because_ _it_ is a symmetrical bloodstain (width is equal to its length) it was deposited from directly above the floor. and it makes sense that the blood could have dropped from the suspect as she were leaving the crime scene, and this one piece of evidence may contain the DNA profile of the suspect in this case.
 The importance of getting this blood evidence to the State Lab for further analysis is key to this investigation.

-- The WSP CSRT identified blood smearing on the inside and outside of the doorknob on the front door.
+- <span style="background:rgba(240, 200, 0, 0.2)">The WSP CSRT identified blood smearing on the inside and outside of the doorknob on the front door.</span>
-- CSRT collected a sample of the blood for future analysis and examination.
+- <span style="background:rgba(240, 200, 0, 0.2)">CSRT collected a sample of the blood for future analysis and examination.</span>

-- The CSRT members identified several foot impressions in the home including the hallway, kitchen, dining room and living room that tested positive for the presence of blood.
+- <span style="background:rgba(240, 200, 0, 0.2)">The CSRT members identified several foot impressions in the home including the hallway, kitchen, dining room and living room that tested positive for the presence of blood.</span>
-- The foot impressions were consistent in shape and size as being that of only one person.
+- <span style="background:rgba(240, 200, 0, 0.2)">The foot impressions were consistent in shape and size as being that of only one person.</span>
 - The foot impressions were processed and photographed.
-- It was further determined the foot impressions were from a soft sole shoe or from some type of soft material such as a sock or shoe cover with a waffle type pattern.
+- <span style="background:rgba(240, 200, 0, 0.2)">It was further determined the foot impressions were from a soft sole shoe or from some type of soft material such as a sock or shoe cover with a waffle type pattern.</span>

-- The WSP CSRT members processed the bathroom were the body was in the tub full of water.
+- <span style="background:rgba(240, 200, 0, 0.2)">The WSP CSRT members processed the bathroom were the body was in the tub full of water.</span>
-- The tub walls and bathroom floor did not have any water or residue staining to indicate the tub was full of water first before the body was placed in the tub.
+- <span style="background:rgba(240, 200, 0, 0.2)">The tub walls and bathroom floor did not have any water or residue staining to indicate the tub was full of water first before the body was placed in the tub. </span>
 - CSRT identified and collected hairs from the victim's right hand and above her buttock.
-- CSRT further identified and processed the blood transfer staining from some material left on the front edge of the tub.
+- <span style="background:rgba(240, 200, 0, 0.2)">CSRT further identified and processed the blood transfer staining from some material left on the front edge of the tub. </span>
-- These stains from the material had a small woven pattern of equally squared shapes consistent with an article of clothing or soft fabric.
+- <span style="background:rgba(240, 200, 0, 0.2)">These stains from the material had a small woven pattern of equally squared shapes consistent with an article of clothing or soft fabric.</span>

 - The WSP CSRT members processed the far south east bedroom where Officer Caban had looked into the window and saw the suspected bloodstains.
 - There was a large amount of blood and blood spatter in the room.